 ABOUT

 Lily has given solo and chamber recitals at music festivals in the United States and internationally, including Fontainebleau Conservatoire Américain, Kammarmusikens Vänner Stockholm, BU Tanglewood Institute, Verão Clássico in Portugal, and Oslo Kammermusikkfestival, where she collaborated and performed alongside the Danish String Quartet.
+During her Fulbright-HHW grant, Lily performed in two recitals at the historic United States Embassy Hôtel de Talleyrand — George C. Marshall Center in Paris.

 She has played in masterclasses for renowned artists including Gary Hoffman, Robert Levin, Lynn Harrell, Torleif Thedéen, Anssi Karttunen, Philippe Muller, Ophélie Gaillard, and members of the Ébène Quartet.
 Through the Pratt Early Music Residency at NEC, she has had the opportunity to work with Guy Fishman, Principal Cellist of the Handel and Haydn Society.